hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/introduction.md

 ---
-title: "Let's Build a Connector!"
+title: "Intro - Let's Build a Connector!"
 metaTitle: 'Course Introduction | Hasura DDN Data Connector Tutorial'
 metaDescription: 'Learn how to build a data connector for Hasura DDN'
 ---